zhaleh-rahimi/zhaleh-rahimi/README.md

 <div align="center">

- 🔭 I’m currently working on **Deep Reinforcement Learning for Joint Replenishment Problem**
+ 🔭 I’m currently working on **Deep Reinforcement Learning for the Joint Replenishment Problem**

- ✅ I've recently finished working on <a href="https://github.com/zhaleh-rahimi/MIMPCorr"> **Multi-variate Correlated Demand Modeling for Optimal Ordering Policies** </a>
+✅ I recently completed <a href="https://github.com/zhaleh-rahimi/MIMPCorr">**Multi-variate Correlated Demand Modeling for Optimal Ordering Policies**</a>

- ✅ I've also developed a <a href="https://www.sciencedirect.com/science/article/pii/S3050784725000030"> **Clustering-based Demand Forecasting Framework for Systems with Heterogeneous Datasets** </a>
+✅ I also developed a <a href="https://www.sciencedirect.com/science/article/pii/S3050784725000030">**Clustering-based Demand Forecasting Framework for Systems with Heterogeneous Datasets**</a>

+🧩 I’m currently exploring **Applications of Large Language Models (LLMs) in Sequential Decision-Making**

+🤝 I’m passionate about and open to collaborations on **Privacy and Ethics in AI**

  </div>

 <div align="center">